sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_Claim.md

 # Claim

-An Identity Provider Claim provides a mechanism to map a Claim
-            from an Identity Provider to one or more Roles.
+An identity provider claim provides a mechanism to map a claim from an identity provider to one or more Roles.

 ## Properties

-For HTTP requests and responses, the Claim object has the following properties and JSON-serialized body:
+For HTTP requests and responses, the claim object has the following properties and JSON-serialized body:

 Property Name | Data Type | Description
  --- | --- | ---